 To get a sense of the greatness of the peace we have been promised by Jesus it is helpful to trace the way peace was expressed in the life of Christ.
-Isaiah promised a Child who would be called the Prince of Peace.
-This is very important because it establishes that peace is brought to us by the coming of God into the world as a child.
-The One who brings peace to the human heart is promised centuries before His incarnation.
+Isaiah promised a Child who would be called the Prince of Peace (Isaiah 9:6).
+This is very important because it establishes that peace is brought to us by the coming of God into the world as a child and this unique coming was promised centuries before His birth.